jpfulton/blog/content/blog/2023-07-13-google-and-indexingapi/index.md

 Navigate to your GitHub repository, and select **Settings** > **Secrets and Variables** > **Actions** > **New Repository Secret**.
-On the next screen create a new secret with the name `GOOGLE_CREDENTIALS_JSON` and paste in the contents of your service acccount JSON key from the steps above which you stored in a _secure_ place.
+On the next screen create a new secret with the name `GOOGLE_CREDENTIALS_JSON` and paste in the contents of your service account JSON key from the steps above which you stored in a _secure_ place.

 ![GitHub Secrets Screenshot](./github-secrets.png)